There Are So Many Types of Auctions – Which One Best Fits My Company?

 The Classic Live Auction

-Of all the types of auctions, this is the one you are probably the most familiar with.
+Of all the auction types, this is the one you are probably the most familiar with.
 Live auctions were the start of it all.
 A live auction typically has an auctioneer at the front of the room or auction space conducting the auction.
 Along with keeping track of the bidding they may act as the MC of the event, keeping bidders updated as the auction progresses.
 To be able to participate in a live auction a bidder must be physically at the auction and will have a paddle or a bidder number in order to participate.

 Holding a live auction is best when you can easily have all the items for sale in the same place.
 Whether it be antiques, cars, experience packages or livestock, bidders will like to have the chance to inspect the items they want to bid on and decide how much they want to offer.
 Live auctions can take place anywhere an auctioneer will go – whether that be an auction house, a farm, or an event hall.